Andhra Pradesh Secretariat

 The Andhra Pradesh Secretariat is the administrative headquarters of the Government of Andhra Pradesh, housing offices critical to state governance.
 Following the 2014 bifurcation of Andhra Pradesh into Telangana and Andhra Pradesh, the state established the Interim Government Complex (IGC) at Velagapudi, operational since October 2016, and the planned Amaravati Government Complex (AGC), designed by Foster and Partners under architect Norman Foster.
-The IGC serves as a temporary administrative center, while the AGC, part of the Greenfield capital city of Amaravati, is intended as a sustainable complex.
+The IGC serves as an interim administrative center, while the AGC, part of the Greenfield capital city of Amaravati, is intended as a sustainable complex.

 Departments

 The Government of Andhra Pradesh operates through a structured administrative framework comprising various Secretariat departments.
 Each department is overseen by a Secretary to the Government, who serves as the administrative head, while overall coordination and supervision lie with the Chief Secretary.
 These departments are further divided into sub-divisions, directorates, and affiliated bodies such as boards and corporations to effectively implement government policies and deliver public services.
-As per the official allocation of business, the state currently has 36 departments.
+As per the official allocation of business, the state currently has 37 departments.